A group of young people walking on the street and talking.

 Alcohol

-You can continue to drink alcohol while taking mirtazapine, but having the two together might make you very sleepy and unsteady on your feet.
+It may be possible to drink some alcohol while taking mirtazapine but having the two together might make you very sleepy and unsteady on your feet.

 Street drugs